Anitha987/Gallery-Project/README.md

 Quotes
-###{AnQuote project}
+###{Gallery-Project}

+##Description
-##Description This project is all about quotes ,where one can add his or her own quote.basing on the structure provided.
+This project is all about Gallery ,where one can add his or her own quote.basing on the structure provided.

 Development server
-Run ng serve for a dev server.
-Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files. ##Setup/Installation Requirements my end user must have chrome must have visual code studio bootstrap ubuntu setup. ##Technologies Used My project used HTML,CSS,bootstrap,angular and javascript languages.
+Run python3.6 manage.py.
+Navigate to http://127.0.0.1:8000/.
+The app will automatically reload if you change any of the source files.

+##Setup/Installation Requirements
+ My end user must have chrome must have visual code studio bootstrap ubuntu setup.

+##Technologies Used
+My project used HTML,CSS,bootstrap and python languages.

 Code scaffolding
 Run ng generate component component-name to generate a new component.
 You can also use ng generate directive|pipe|service|class|guard|interface|enum|module. ##Support and contact details If you encount any problem please let me know.below is my email ##E-mail:anithaumuhire@gmail.com ##https://github.com/Anitha987/AnQuote-app.git